 Batavia is a medium-sized city located in the state of New York.
 With a population of 15,010 people and seven constituent neighborhoods, Batavia is the 125th largest community in New York.
 Batavia has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Batavia is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Batavia is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Batavia who work in office and administrative support (13.42%), sales jobs (10.25%), and food service (8.40%).
+Overall, Batavia is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Batavia who work in office and administrative support (13.56%), sales jobs (10.56%), and management occupations (8.21%).

 Batavia is a somewhat ethnically-diverse city.
 The people who call Batavia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Batavia residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Batavia include Italian, Irish, Polish, and English.
+Important ancestries of people in Batavia include Italian, Irish, English, and Polish.